Photographed by Sophia Muce

 The Center has provided a welcoming, safe space for all members of the CCSU family, including those identifying as lesbian, gay, bisexual, transgender, nonbinary, queer, intersex, or allies.

 In addition to the new space, the LBGT Center is facilitating new programs for students, faculty, and staff.
-Among these programs is the LBGT Moveable Senior Center/WISE (Working together: Intergenerational Student/Senior Exchange) Program.
+These programs are the LBGT Moveable Senior Center/WISE (Working together: Intergenerational Student/Senior Exchange.)
 The program will facilitate three workshop conversations between younger and older adults on Oct.
 21, Oct.
 28, and Nov.
 8 from 3 p.m. to 4:30 p.m. on Zoom.
 Students can register for the event online; more information is available in the News section on Central Pipeline.

 CCSU professor Carrie Andreoletti initially designed the WISE program.
 The program works in partnership with the LBGT Center and local senior centers to help foster connection and conversation among young and old allies.
 Over a dozen testimonials already sing the “Live Well” workshops praises.